 Let’s explore payment practices that you can employ to ensure healthy operations through these new business channels.
 Once this crisis passes, you’ll continue to reap the benefits, including: a better customer experience, faster cash flow, time and labor savings, and reduced fraud.

 - Telephone Payments - If you traditionally take payments on a stand-alone payment device and are no longer meeting customers in person, you can process telephone payments through a cloud-hosted Virtual Terminal.
-You, or authorized employees, simply connect to a secure portal via your browser, enter login credentials, and key in card data.
+You simply connect to a secure portal via your browser, enter login credentials, and type in card data.
 You can view and manage all activity from anywhere.

-- Remote Receipts and Signatures - Obtaining verbal approval only for emergency repairs, complex orders and expensive services can lead to transaction disputes, which increase the chance of chargebacks.
-Look for solutions that allow you to email work orders, invoices and receipts to customers to approve and sign electronically via a connected device.
+- Invoice Payment Requests - Obtaining verbal approval for emergency repairs, or complex services can lead to mistakes or transaction disputes, which increase the chance of chargebacks.
+Creating and sending an invoice for remote payment via email is effective and efficient.
+The customer simply opens the email, taps on the “pay now” button, and enters card details into a secure form.
 Not only does this adhere to social distancing, but it also creates digital records associated with invoices and allows you to quickly find and retrieve receipts with just a few clicks.